Owyn/CreativeExpansionPack/README.md

 > However, PLEASE MAKE GOOD USE OF CREATIVE EXPANSION PACK!!!
 This mod is clearly not a joke and has mad power over Fall Guys Creative, and everyone knows that with great power comes great responsibility.

 What features does Creative Expansion Pack include?
 > A lot, try it out for yourself!
+Also see `\BepinEx\plugins\CreativeExpansionPack\ExpansionData.txt` config file for settings and some explanations

 How do the others scale obstacles?
-> Scaling objects in currently not part of Creative Expansion Pack's feature set, tools used to scale objects will not be mentionned here however.
+> Scaling objects is part of Unity Explorer's feature set, it is now bundled together with this - use F3 hotkey to its menu.

 Is there a discord for this mod?
 > Since a public link for original CEP1' discord doesn't exist anymore, you can join my Fall Guys **Map Making discord**: https://discord.com/invite/jXBFcwqtn3